Mathias-SantAnna/Portfolio/README.md

 ### 🧩 My Story (It's More Interesting Than It Sounds!)

 The about section isn't your typical boring bio.
 It's the tale of how I navigated from financial operations to coding, and why that journey makes me uniquely qualified to build solutions that actually make sense for businesses.
-Plus, you'll learn about my Brazilian roots and how they influence my collaborative, creative approach to problem-solving!
+Plus, you'll learn about my Brazilian roots (we never give up!) and how they influence my collaborative, creative approach to problem-solving!

 ### 🛠️ Tech Toolbox